mythologyprospector-hub/akasha-discovery-core/README.md

 Human stewards evaluate those questions and guide further investigation.

 Akasha Discovery Core exists to help humans explore knowledge more effectively.

+This repository participates in the Akasha ecosystem and is described by repo-manifest.yaml.